 13. Schedule your day around the shows.

 You can do this before you leave home by checking the date on the calendar to see the show schedule a week or so ahead of your visit.
 Plan to arrive at least 20 minutes ahead of the shows (and even earlier during peak times) to get seats in the best viewing area.
 We like the back rows of the soak zones, where we can see well but not get wet.
 In between the shows, we ride the rides and experience the animal encounters.
-(Tad and Lily both especially love Dolphin Days and Pets Rule!)
+(Tad and Lily both especially love Dolphin Days and Sea Lions Live!)